 - (a) a boundary established by a treaty; or - (b) obligations and rights established by a treaty and relating to the regime of a boundary. - 803.
 According to Slovenia, Article 11 establishes the principle of continuity of boundary lines and of boundary regimes in case of succession, which is also known as the "rule of continuity ipso jure of boundary and territorial treaties."
 Slovenia argues that this rule applies to the closing lines of bays because they are "comparable to a boundary or to a boundary regime" and avers that the dissolution of a State should not result in the loss of territory but rather, "internal waters should continue to form part of the territory over which a State enjoys full sovereignty."
-Thus, in the present case, the closing line of the Bay "represents the limit of Yugoslavia's full sovereignty" which, on Slovenia's submission, "must be assimilated to a boundary or boundary regime." but the present of the state of the saminated to a boundary or boundary regime."
-The saminated to a boundary or boundary regime." - 804.
+Thus, in the present case, the closing line of the Bay "represents the limit of Yugoslavia's full sovereignty" which, on Slovenia's submission, "must be assimilated to a boundary or boundary regime." which, on Slovenia's submission, "must be assimilated to a boundary or boundary regime." - 804.
 Slovenia also refers to the fact that the validity of the closing line was undisputed at the time of its declaration, and to its role in the delimitation of the maritime boundary between Yugoslavia and Italy pursuant to the Treaty of Osimo.
-1513 With respect to the latter, Slovenia argues that the closing line of the Bay is "inseparable" from the objective regime arising under the Treaty of Osimo, which the States succeeding to Yugoslavia have inherited.
+With respect to the latter, Slovenia argues that the closing line of the Bay is "inseparable" from the objective regime arising under the Treaty of Osimo, which the States succeeding to Yugoslavia have inherited.
 1514 - 805.
 According to Slovenia, the States of Slovenia and Croatia inherited the territorial regime associated with boundaries arising out of "not only the Osimo Treaty that was in force" but also out of Yugoslavia's Coastal Sea and Continental Shelf Act of 1987 and "the territorial regime established by these acts fully recognized."
-Express declarations by Slovenia and Croatia to
+Express declarations by Slovenia and Croatia to continue to apply Yugoslavia's baselines systems and subsequent enactment of implementing legislation by Croatia effectively resulted in "both Slovenia and Croatia expressly maintain[ing] the Yugoslav system of closing lines and straight lines, without any exception whatsoever."
+1516